FRANkiller13/Nginx-RTMP-with-User-interface-and-Admin-Panel/README.md

 ✅ (20/3) Added message when the nginx.conf is ready for the streamer/user after the save

 ❗Under construction :
 ➡️ Admin Panel with Features to add/remove users/streamers on your RTMP Server
+➡️ Ability to change Title & Game from the panel for each platform
+➡️ Lost password with Email verification

 🔷 Supported Platforms 🔷
 ➡️ Trovo